Lorel/modalloy/readme.md

 Use ```--path vendor/bundle``` option to install locally

-Modalloy use Alloy through Arby, and needs Java 1.6 (or higher) and
+Modalloy use Alloy through Arby, and needs Java 1.6 (or higher) and environment variable JAVA_HOME properly set

 ### RUN